Our Legends and Lore Await Your Visit

 Expansion continued through the early years of the 20th century.
 During World War II, shipbuilding flourished.
 Economic decline followed when the railroad, the area’s major employer, moved its corporate headquarters from Wilmington in 1960.
 Recovery came with the introduction of new industries.
 Preservation efforts which continue today, began in the 1960s.
 In 1974, much of Wilmington’s downtown was listed in the National Register of Historic Places.
 In 2020, Wilmington became the first city in the country to be designated an “American World War II Heritage City” for its efforts to preserve WWII heritage, restoration of wartime facilities, and recognition of veterans.

 Incorporated in 1899, Wrightsville Beach was once a summer retreat accessible only by boat and steam train before WWI.
 Today this small island community thrives with restaurants, shops, marinas, and resorts.
 Explore the history of the island at the Wrightsville Beach Museum of History within a preserved 1900s beach cottage where exhibits explore East Coast surfing, bathing suits throughout the years, Lumina Station and more.
 To the south, you'll find Carolina Beach and Kure Beach.
-Incorporated in 1925, Carolina Beach recalls coastal Americana with its boardwalk, central business district, fishing pier, town marina, and Carolina Beach State Park.
+Incorporated in 1925, Carolina Beach recalls coastal Americana with its boardwalk, central business district, town marina and Carolina Beach State Park.
 Visit the Federal Point History Center, a quaint history museum offering local history exhibits, research archives and a gift shop.
 Discover local history in the Ryder Lewis Park, a 10-acre wetlands park with marsh boardwalks and a walking trail that takes visitors around the earthen fort built by Confederate troops in 1864 along the Sugar Loaf Line of Defense.
 Kure Beach, incorporated in 1947, includes the Fort Fisher State Recreation Area.
 At the island’s southernmost point, you’ll find Fort Fisher State Historic Site, where the largest land/sea battle of the Civil War took place.
 Explore the earthworks, seacoast guns, scenic trails and visitor center.